-- Late fetal losses – the baby is delivered between 22+0 and 23+6 weeks of pregnancy showing no signs of life, irrespective of when the death occurred.
+- Late fetal losses – the baby is delivered between 22+0 and 23+6 weeks of pregnancy (or from 400g where an accurate estimate of gestation is not available) showing no signs of life, irrespective of when the death occurred.

-- Stillbirths – the baby is delivered from 24+0 weeks gestation showing no signs of life.
+- Stillbirths – the baby is delivered from 24+0 weeks gestation (or from 400g where an accurate estimate of gestation is not available) showing no signs of life.

 - Early neonatal deaths – death of a live born baby (born at 20 weeks gestation of pregnancy or later or 400g where an accurate estimate of gestation is not available) occurring before 7 completed days after birth.